rebelvg/framework.VR/readme.txt

 Just set mf_customEnemyLoadouts to true in the init.sqf and create a loadoutArray for your enemy side.
 So for example your enemies are opfor just create loadoutArray_east and fill it accordingly to the standard.

 Framework now supports respawn integration in a gameplay form.
+Depends on the murshun spectator.
 If you, as mission maker, want to respawn people on the base_marker you can execute [] spawn murshun_spectator_reviveAllPlayers_fnc;
 in your tasks.
 Execute only once from the server side.